 4 – Capitalism: A Love Story (2009) – Documentary

-The historical aspects to the movie and the implications of what he depicts is powerful.
+The historical aspects of the movie and the implications of what he depicts are powerful.

 An Example Quote: Rep. Dennis Kucinich: “Is this the United States Congress, or the board of directors of Goldman Sachs?”

 5 – Barbarians at the Gate (1993) – True Story

 A bitter battle ensues to take over this conglomerate.
 Ross Johnson the CEO wants to make a killing by purchasing the undervalued company from shareholders, however the Wall Street investment professionals he hires start to become his competition in the buyout.

 It is a “Greed is Good” grab for riches at its worst.

 This classic shows what it is like on the inside of these mega merger and acquisition deals that Wall Street firms thrive on.

 6 – The Ascent of Money (2008) – Documentary

 How has money transformed the world we live in?
 You want to drink a coffee when watching this as the is a lot of information and some of it may be hard going